How Do Acoustic Panels Work

 Interested in the optimal placement of acoustic panels in your music studio?
 Check out the expert tips from our acousticians in the article HERE.

 Follow these installation and placement tips.
-They will help you maximize the sound absorption of acoustic panels.
+They will help you maximise the sound absorption of acoustic panels.
 They will also improve your space's acoustics.

 Benefits of Using Acoustic Panels in Different Settings